Koromix/rygel/doc/types.md

 All of this means that C functions that are expected to modify their primitive output values (such as an `int *` parameter) cannot be used directly.
 However, thanks to Koffi's transparent array support, you can use Javascript arrays to approximate reference semantics with single-element arrays.

-Below, you can find an example of an addition function where the result is stored in an `int *` output parameter and how to use this function from Koffi.
+Below, you can find an example of an addition function where the result is stored in an `int *` input/output parameter and how to use this function from Koffi.

 ```c
 void AddInt(int *dest, int add)